nautakakku/Planetary-motion-simulator/README.md

 # Planetary-motion-simulator
 A simulation of the Solar System using verlet integration for 9 bodies, written in Fortran95.

 The planetary_motion_simulator-directory contains the necessary files to run the program, input.dat and main.f90.
-The output file is created based on the input file, which should be in this order:
+The output file is created based on the input file, which should include the following items:

 |item            |value           |
 |----------------|----------------|